esbak0/star-notary-dapp/README.md

 **Token URL:** https://goerli.etherscan.io/tokens?q=0x23D706c07c219eE596274BE222996CAB0C9E3eD0

 ## Secrets file
-The infuraKey and mnemonic string hast to be placed in file secrets.json, copy and rename file secret.example.json and fill the JSON with the correct information.
+The infuraKey and mnemonic string has to be placed in file secrets.json, copy and rename file secret.example.json and fill the JSON with the correct information.